The-Programming-Squirrel/blog/legal-docs/privacy-policy.md

 ## 10. Children’s Privacy

-The-Programming-Squirrel does not knowingly collect personal data from individuals under 16.
+The Programming Squirrel does not knowingly collect personal data from individuals under 16.
 If you believe a child has provided personal data, please contact us immediately.

 ---